ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 int         63-bit signed int on 64-bit processors, or 31-bit signed int on
             32-bit processors
-float       IEEE double-precision floating point, equivalent to C's double bool        A boolean, written either 'true' or 'false' char        An 8-bit character string      A string (sequence of 8 bit chars)
+float       IEEE double-precision floating point, equivalent to C's double bool        A Boolean, written either 'true' or 'false' char        An 8-bit character string      A string (sequence of 8 bit chars)
 ```